 Targets: Walleye, Black Crappie, and Channel Catfish

-Kansas may not be your top choice for fishing.
-However, you can miss out on a nice day of fishing if you overlook the Sunflower State’s fishing and outdoors potential.
+Kansas may not be the first fishing destination that comes to mind when you’re planning your family fishing vacation.
+Still, you should give it a shot!
+You don’t want to miss out on a nice day of fishing by overlooking the Sunflower State’s fishing and outdoors potential.
 Milford Lake is the biggest man-made reservoir in the state.
 Here, you can get Largemouth, Smallmouth Bass, White and Blue Crappie, Walleye, and Catfish.
 There are picnic tables, campsites, and hiking trails all around the lake.

 Targets: Black, Largemouth, White, and Striped Bass

 Lake Barkley State Park will let you explore the finest of Kentucky fishing.
-You can catch Black, Largemouth, White, and Striped Bass, as well as Channel Catfish.
-Kids will enjoy fishing for Reader Sunfish and Bluegill.
+You can catch Largemouth, White, and Striped Bass, as well as Channel Catfish.
+Kids will enjoy fishing for Redear Sunfish and Bluegill.
 Spring is the best time to come here with your little ones.
-Lake Barkley has plenty of campsites, many hiking trails, wildlife exhibits, and a planetarium.
+Lake Barkley has plenty of campsites, hiking trails, wildlife exhibits, and a planetarium.

 Targets: Redfish, Grouper, Amberjack, Red Snapper, Mackerel, Cobia

-Grand Isle has a stellar reputation for fishing, both inshore and far offshore.
-The city is a major tourist destination which attracts thousands of beachgoers yearly.
-You and your family can catch Reds around inshore passes and inlets, or Grouper, Amberjack, Red Snapper, Mackerel, and Cobia further out.
-Plus, Venice, the fishing paradise, is nearby.
+Grand Isle has a stellar fishing reputation, whether it’s inshore or far offshore.
+The city is a major tourist destination that attracts thousands of beachgoers yearly.
+You and your family can catch Redfish around inshore passes and inlets, or Grouper, Amberjack, Red Snapper, Mackerel, and Cobia further out.
+Plus, Venice, the fishing paradise, is a stone’s throw away.
 After the fishing trip, you can hike around the barrier island or spend the day on the beach.
 There’s something for pretty much everyone here.